webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 );
 ```

-- **AUTO_INCREMENT**
-  - The AUTO_INCREMENT keyword defines an auto-increment column.
-AUTO_INCREMENT follows the column's data type in a CREATE TABLE statement.
-  - Database users occasionally make the following errors when inserting primary keys:
-    - Inserting values for auto-increment primary keys.
-    - Omitting values for primary keys that are not auto-increment columns.
-    - MySQL allows insertion of a specific value to an auto-increment column.
-However, overriding auto-increment for a primary key is usually a mistake.

 ## 2.10 Foreign keys

 - **foreign key**
   - A foreign key is a column, or group of columns, that refer to a primary key.
   - ![foreign key](img/foreign_key.PNG)
-- **Referential integrity**
-  - Referential integrity requires foreign key values must either be NULL or match some value of the referenced primary key.
 - **FOREIGN KEY / REFERENCES**
   - A foreign key constraint is added to a `CREATE TABLE` statement with the `FOREIGN KEY` and `REFERENCES` keywords.
   - When a **foreign key constraint** is specified, the **database rejects insert, update, and delete** statements that **violate referential integrity**.